sergiocorreia/panflute/README.md

 pip install panflute
 ```

-- Requires Python 3.3 or later.
+- Support Python 2.7, 3.3 or later, pypy, and pypy3.
 - On windows, the command line (``cmd``) must be run as administrator.

 ## Uninstall